 So as stated, the bottom layer is a mix up pumpernickel, butter and coffee, which serves as the crust.
 The second layer is a mix of cream cheese and whipped cream with coffee flavor, the thrid layer is the same plus melted chocolate, and the top layer is whipping cream combined with chocolate, dusted with some cocoa powder.

 It is high season for apricots and for that reason I was in the mood for something with apricots.
-These apricot dumplings are an Austrian dessert also very popular in the south of Germany.
+These apricot dumplings are a popular Austrian dessert, which is also common in the south of Germany.
 Since I am a huge lover of apricots, I decided to make these.
 Unfortunately, I don’t have that many apricot recipes on this blog yet.
-You may enjoy these apricot turnovers or this delicious apricot tart.
+You may enjoy these apricot turnovers, this delicious apricot tart, or this apricot sheet cake.
 Homemade apricot jam is also delicious on this famous Austrian chocolate cake Sachertorte.
 Needless to say that it was about high time to introduce these apricot dumplings with caramelized bread crumbs on the blog finally.
 Continue Reading…

 I love summer cakes, there are so many fruits to choose from.
 You can bake a berry chocolate layer cake, a strawberry tiramisu cake, a layer cake with peaches or the classic cherry black forest cake.
 But today I brought along this summery blackberry lavender cake.